greenbone/openvas-scanner/rust/openvasd/README.md

 As can be seen, no CA certificate is used, since instead the client certificate is used on the server side.

+## Mode

+Openvasd currently supports two operation modes.
+The `service` mode supports all available endpoints, where the `service_notus` mode only supports the notus related endpoints.

 # Usage